aubreyrjones/lemon-py/README.md

 * They define a `node[index: int]` subscript operator for access to children nodes.

-* Less frequently used is a multi-assignment operator `node[{list, of, children}]` that appends all of the listed nodes as children of `node`, returning `node` (note the curly-brackets around the list inside the square brackets).

 A canonical left-recursive list might look something like this: